Thom condition and Monodromy: Proof of the main theorem

 \section{Proof of the main theorem}

-In this section we give the proof of Theorem \ref{nofixedpoints}.
+In this section we give the proof of \cref{nofixedpoints}.
 The proof is by induction on the dimension of $(X,x)$.
-To do this, we need the carousel construction in \cite{Trang1975} of the second named author.
-We also refer to \cite{LNS} for a detailed construction of the carousel for a general plane curve $(C,0)$.
+To do this, we need the carrousel construction in \cite{Trang1975} of the second named author.
+We also refer to \cite{LNS} for a detailed construction of the carrousel for a general complex analytic germ of plane curve $(C,0)$.
 In our case, we apply this construction for the Cerf's diagram $C=\Delta_\ell(f,x)$ of a holomorphic function $f:(X,x)\to(\C,0)$ with respect to a generic linear form $\ell$.
-The key point here is that if $f\in\mathfrak m_{X,x}^2$ then $C$ is tangent to the axis $\{v=0\}$ at the origin, where $u,v$ are the coordinates of the plane $\C^2$ (see Proposition \ref{prop tangent}).
+The key point here is that if $f\in\mathfrak m_{X,x}^2$, then all the branches of $C$ are tangent to the axis $\{v=0\}$ at the origin, where $u,v$ are the coordinates of the plane $\C^2$ (see \cref{prop tangent}).